I Am Not Afraid Of Death

 How Hospice Can Help You Die Comfortably

 Many people who are facing death or caring for a dying loved one have a common fear: will they die in pain?
 Will they suffer in their final moments?
 This fear is fueled by the misconception that dying is always painful and unbearable and that the only way to avoid it is to end one’s life prematurely.
-However, as a with years of experience, I can tell you this is untrue.
+However, as a hospice nurse with years of experience, I can tell you this is untrue.
 In this article, I will share some of the facts and myths about dying and how hospice can help you or your loved one die comfortably and peacefully.

 What is Hospice?